meshmakers/octo-tools/readme.md

 ```

 After loading Octo Profile, there are some powershell variables existing
-- $ROOTPATH: The base directory of Octo Mesh. e. g. ~/source/meshmakers/.
+- $ROOTPATH: The base directory of Octo Mesh. e. g. ~/Development/meshmakers/.
 This directory is called root directory
-- $TOOLSPATH: The directory of the tools repository.  e. g. ~/source/meshmakers/octo-tools
+- $TOOLSPATH: The directory of the tools repository.  e. g. ~/Development/meshmakers/octo-tools
-- $INFRASTRUCTUREPATH: The directory of infrastructure within the tools repository. e. g. ~/source/meshmakers/octo-tools/infrastructure
+- $INFRASTRUCTUREPATH: The directory of infrastructure within the tools repository. e. g. ~/Development/meshmakers/octo-tools/infrastructure

 ### Definitions

-- Main Repositories: All repositories that are the "core" of Octo Mesh, currently all except Plugs and Sockets
+- Main Repositories: All repositories that are the "core" of Octo Mesh, currently all except Plugs and Sockets.
+They are connecting directly or indirectly to MongoDB directly.
 - Main Services: The services of the main repositories
 -
 ### Commands